Mbed-TLS/mbedtls/docs/architecture/tls13-experimental.md

       example it is generally fine if some closure characters like ";" or ")" are beyond the 80 characters limit.

+    If a line becomes too long due to a refactoring (for example renaming a function to a longer name, or indenting a block more), avoid rewrapping lines in the same commit: it makes the review harder.
+Make one commit with the longer lines and another commit with just the rewrapping.

   - When in successive lines, functions and macros parameters should be aligned vertically.